nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-functional-overview.md

 On the **History** tab of your document, you can see all the events related to the retention including:

 - Application of a retention rule to the document.
-- Beginning of the retention perid.
+- Beginning of the retention period.
 - Overriding of the retention period.
 - Application of a legal hold on the document.
 - Removing of a legal hold on the document.